bouda19/docfx-image-light-dark-modern-template-sample/README.md

 ],
 ````

-Adapt the `dark-logo.png` to one of your image name.
+Adapt `my-template` with the name of your custom template folder name.

 Start the docfx server